vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 ## Deploy

-1. Push the app to Tanzu Application Services.
+1. Push the app to Tanzu Application Service.
     The app will fail to start and will be reported as a crash.

-    To see what the problem is, use the __cf logs__ command.
+    To see what the problem is, use the `cf logs` command.
-    Logging in Tanzu Application Services works by taking everything from STDOUT and STDERR and storing it in a small buffer.
+    Logging in Tanzu Application Service works by taking everything from standard output and error (`System.out` and `System.err` in Java) and storing it in a small buffer.

-1. View the logs from your app through the CF CLI with the `logs` command.
+1. View the logs from your app through the `cf logs` command.
-    By default this will show you a stream of logs.
+    By default, this will show you a stream of logs.
     To see logs from the recent past, use the `--recent` flag.

 1. Check the output and find the problem.
     You will see something about Spring not having a value for the welcome message.

-1. To fix this issue, use the CF CLI's `set-env` command to set the `WELCOME_MESSAGE` environment variable to
+1. To fix this issue, use the `cf set-env` command to set the `WELCOME_MESSAGE` environment variable to
-    __Howdy from Tanzu Application Services__ in your app's container on Tanzu Application Services.
+    __Howdy from Tanzu Application Service__ in your app's container on Tanzu Application Service.
-    The CF CLI will give you a helpful tip:
+    The CLI will give you a helpful tip:

     ```no-highlight
     TIP: Use 'cf restage pal-tracker' to ensure your env variable changes take effect
     ```

-    Actually, CF does not know whether you need to restage, or simply restart.
+    Actually, the CLI does not know whether you need to restage, or simply restart.
     Restaging is necessary if the environment variable is used in the buildpack's compile stage.
     Restarting is sufficient if the environment variable is only used by the